Sunday, January 29, 2017

-Jerry, granted, is not a crooner in the same sense that Columbo, Sinatra and his partner Dino were - and unlike Bing and Satchmo did not start in the world of music - but would frequently sing as part of his nightclub act.
+Jerry, granted, is not a crooner in the same sense that Columbo, Sinatra and his partner Dino were - and unlike Bing and Satchmo did not start in the world of music - but would frequently sing and sometimes play the drums as part of his nightclub act.

 Lewis is first and foremost a musical comedian, mightily influenced by song-and-dance goofballs The Ritz Brothers.
 "The Typewriter Routine" is both brilliant and inspired by the musical physical comedy of Harry Ritz.